 George Halas tried to sign him to a contract with the Chicago Bears.
 But he had a tryout at Fenway Park, and Red Sox owner Tom Yawkey pulled out his checkbook.
 That ended all my negotiations,” Dropo said.
 “I had a check in my hand. ….
 A simple matter of money.”

 He played for a few years in the minors, not sure he was Major League material.
 Early in 1950, Billy Goodman was injured and Walt Dropo was called up to play first base for the Boston Red Sox.

 It was on May 3, 1950 that he knew he was a major leaguer.
 The day before, he had a great day at the plate against the Cleveland Indians: He tripled to drive in two runs, singled, and walked twice for a perfect day at the plate.

 The next day he hit a two-run homer off the great Bob Feller.
 “As I was rounding the bases, I said to myself, ‘I am a major leaguer.
 If I can hit his fastball …’” He drove in another run the following inning.

 He would never again have a season like that.
 In 1951, he fractured his wrist.
-He was traded to the Detroit Tigers in 1952, where he tied a record for consecutive hits: 12.
+Then in 1952 the Red Sox traded him to the Detroit Tigers, where he tied a record for consecutive hits: 12.
 He would play for the Chicago White Sox, Cincinnati and Baltimore before retiring in 1961.